betheden/hebrew-grammar/content/person_third.rst

 Summary
 -------

-Third person is used when the narrator or speaker refers to someone besides himself or the reader or listener.
+The third person form of a term refers to a person(s) or thing(s) other than the writer/reader or speaker/listener.

 Article
 -------